alejandrodl/dubme_adl/README.md

 Finally, some limitations that this study has are:

-- Low video sample size: Increasing the number of analysed videos would clarify the veracity and impact of the insights above.
+- Low video sample size: Increasing the number of analysed videos taken with different environmental conditions would clarify the veracity and impact of the insights above.

 - Low model sample size: Increasing the number of models would clarify the veracity and impact of the insights above.
 For instance, experiments with NVIDIA's CleanUNet were done with its `high` version of the model (fewer parameters), so it would be interesting to see how the `full` version of the model performs in relation to FAIR's Denoiser.